descoped/data-collection-consumer-specifications/README.md

 ## Kafka Stream Provider

-> ⚠️ **Important notice**: The Kafka provider IS NOT a deployment target for MOD Sirius.
+> :bulb: **Important notice**: The Kafka provider IS NOT a deployment target for MOD Sirius.

 |Target                         |Description                                     |
 |:------------------------------|:-----------------------------------------------|